-A series of three webinars (web-based seminars) exploring the theme of pioneering, hosted by the Church of the Brethren and organised together with Urban Expression, Bristol Baptist College and BMS World Mission.
+Two webinars (web-based seminars) exploring the theme of leadership, hosted by the Church of the Brethren and organised together with Urban Expression, Bristol Baptist College and BMS World Mission.